The Prime of Greece: History

 In the air raid on 3-4 December 1943, many buildings, including this painting, were lost.
 The painting was "completely" burned and eventually disappeared from collective memory.
 To counteract this, a special exhibition was held in 2021 (dedicated to the year of Max Klinger's death in 1920) under the title: Max Klinger and the Leipzig University: The Lost Assemby Hall Painting in Context.
 An accompanying volume was published which, for the first time, presents the creation process of this painting in a conceptual context.
 This painting is unthinkable without the significant substantive contribution of classical antiquity, in particular classical archaeology.
 Franz Studniczka (1860–1929), with whom Klinger himself was also friends, played an important role here.
 For example, Studniczka played a key role in ensuring that the Leipzig University Senate Commission voted unanimously in favour of Klinger's design in May, thereby advocating for the resumption of the commission to Klinger, who had been stripped of the contract in the meantime.
 However, the psychologist Wilhelm Wundt (1832–1920), the historian Karl Lamprecht (1856–1915), the chemist Wilhelm Ostwald (1853–1932) and the art historian August Schmarsow (1853–1936) should also be mentioned here.
 The exhibition included design sketches and drafts by Klinger, among others.
 In terms of content, it also means reflecting on the humanistic traditions of ancient Greece in an archaeologically influenced theme and at the same time adopting a holistic perspective.
 Klinger's monumental painting was not about depicting reality, but about achieving an effect on the viewer.
 It is about the symbolic representation of universal education.
 And the German Bildungsbürgertum around 1900 considered classical Greek culture to be exemplary.

 Friedrich Schinkel (1781–1841) also painted a painting named Blick in Griechenlands Blüte.
 This too has been lost in the war since 1945.
-Schinkel is connected to the Leipzig University through his Schinkel Gate, among other things.
+Schinkel is connected to Leipzig University through his Schinkel Gate, among other things.

 When Wilhelm von Kaulbach (1805–1874) was commissioned by Frederick William IV of Prussia (1795–1861) in 1845 to depict the entire history of the world in six large murals for the Neues Museum in Berlin, one of his motifs was also entitled Die Blüte Griechenlands.